Jbleezy/BO1-Reimagined/README.md

 * All traps now kill instantly
 * Fixed trap handles being moved to the wrong spot and trap lights staying green if a trap was activated while the trap handle was still moving up
 * All trap triggers now display active and cooldown hintstrings
+* Fixed traps showing damage fx when player is spectating if the player bled out in a trap and the trap is active

 ### Electric Traps (All Maps)
 * Stun duration reduced from 2.5 seconds to 1.5 seconds (now matches the duration of the electricity being on screen)